StilyanAtanasov/The_Complete_JavaScript_Course/README.md

 ## Projects

 Throughout the course, various projects are developed to solidify the understanding of JavaScript concepts.
 Below is a list of the projects with brief descriptions and links to the respective sections in this repository.
+NOTE: Some projects are further modified and improved by me and in some aspects may differ from the orinal course tasks!

 ### 1. Guess My Number!